wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ## Troubleshooting

-This section of document contains a various workarounds and tips for Extensions SDK usage.
+This section of the document contains various workarounds and tips for Extensions SDK usage.

 ### UserDefaults Migration

-If your previous version of application did not use shared data between application and the extension, then you probably need to migrate keychain status flag from `UserDefaults.standard` to shared one.
-We recommend to perform this migration at the main application's startup code and **BEFORE** the `PowerAuthSDK` object is configured and used:
+If your previous version of the application did not use shared data between the application and the extension, then you probably need to migrate the keychain status flag from `UserDefaults.standard` to a shared one.
+We recommend performing this migration at the main application's startup code and **BEFORE** the `PowerAuthSDK` object is configured and used:

 ```swift
 private func migrateUserDefaults() {